-Apart from the above, no other matter or circumstance has been arisen since 30 June 2020 that has significantly affected, or maybe significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.
+On 30 July 2021, the Group issued 538,461 ordinary shares on conversion of 538,461 performance rights.
+Other than the above, there have been no matters or circumstances which have arisen since 30 June 2021 that have significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.